Subscribe

 The essentials

-• Regular cleans prevent infection — Keeping your dog’s ears clean will prevent infection and discomfort from debris or excess ear wax.
+• Regular ear cleanings prevent infection — Keeping your dog’s ears clean will prevent infections, discomfort, and other problems from debris or excess ear wax.

-• It’s important to use the right kind of cleaner — Steer clear from DIY remedies like hydrogen peroxide and vinegar.
-A cleaner made for dogs is always the best choice.
+• It’s important to use the right kind of pet ear cleaner — Steer clear of DIY remedies like hydrogen peroxide and vinegar.
+A cleaner made specifically for dogs is always the best choice.

-• You can clean your dog’s ears too much — Unless they have allergies, every other week is generally enough.
+• Don’t clean your dog’s ears too often — Unless they have allergies, every other week is generally enough for dogs.
 Examine your dog’s ears weekly to see if they need cleaning.

 It’s incredibly easy for debris and dirt to get trapped inside your pup’s ears, which is largely because of the way dogs’ ears are structured.
 Your doggie’s ears have three parts :

 • The outer ear.
-The outer ear contains the ear flap, or the part you can see, and the ear canal.
+The outer ear contains the ear flap and the ear canal.
 The shape of this part of the ear allows sound waves to filter into your dog’s ear.

 • The middle ear.
 Your dog’s eardrum and eustachian tubes are located in their middle ear, which also contains several tiny bones and muscles.